-A high degree of microbiological safety with the Innopas SX KHS GmbH provides a tunnel pasteurizer, which with its modular design meets the growing demands of the beverage industry with its range of products and shorter market shelf lives.
-The systems supplier from Dortmund has also optimized spare part management for this flexible machine.
+Ahigh degree of microbiological safety with the Innopas SX KHS GmbH provides a tunnel pasteurizer, which with its modular design meets the growing demands of the beverage industry with its range of products and shorter market shelf lives.
+The systems supplier has also optimized spare part management for this flexible machine.
+Based in Dortmund, Germany KHS has factories in the US, Mexico, China, Brazil and India

 Dynamic adaptation to line behavior

 Spare part management for the KHS Innopas SX has also been optimized.
-The number of components the customer is required to keep in stock has been reduced while the delivery times for spare and wear parts have been shortened.
-As functions can also be simply retrofitted as an option, this boosts flexibility for the customer and ensures the future viability of filling lines at a low operating cost.
+The number of components the customer is required to keep in stock has been reduced.
+On the contrary, the delivery times for spare and wear parts have been shortened.
+As functions can also be simply retrofitted as an option, this boosts flexibility for the customer.
+It also ensures the future viability of filling lines at a low operating cost.